PxlSyl/tailwind-nextjs-starter-blog-i18n/README.md

 Important notes :

+- I use a custom Link component for language selection : I prefer this over html select element (easier to customize) The small drawback is it needs more boilerplate code.
+If you prefer, you're free to adapt and use the select element instead, but I'll keep it as it is for the template.

 - I'm currently busy writing the documentation, which will be available soon on the deployment demo (with main changes, knowns issues etc.)

 - Don't update the dependencies : it will break your app since some things have to be fixed on these libraries side.